launchdarkly/terraform-provider-launchdarkly/website/docs/r/feature_flag_environment.html.markdown

 Nested `flag_fallthrough` blocks have the following structure:

 - `variation` - (Optional) The integer variation index to serve if the rule clauses evaluate to `true`.
-Either `variation` or `rollout_weights` must be specified.
+You must specify either `variation` or `rollout_weights`.

 - `rollout_weights` - (Optional) List of integer percentage rollout weights to apply to each variation if the rule clauses evaluates to `true`.
 The sum of the `rollout_weights` must equal 1000000.
-Either `variation` or `rollout_weights` must be specified.
+You must specify either `variation` or `rollout_weights`.

 ## Attributes Reference

-In addition to the arguments above, the following attribute is exported:
+In addition to the arguments above, the provider exports the following attribute:

 - `id` - The unique feature flag environment ID in the format `project_key/env_key/flag_key`.